stangri/source.openwrt.melmac.net/vpn-policy-routing/files/README.md

 ### A Word About Cloudflare's 1.1.1.1 App

-Cloudflare has released an app for [iOS](https://itunes.apple.com/us/app/1-1-1-1-faster-internet/id1423538627) and [Android](https://play.google.com/store/apps/details?id=com.cloudflare.onedotonedotonedotone) wich can also be configured to route traffic thru their own VPN tunnel (WARP+).
+Cloudflare has released an app for [iOS](https://itunes.apple.com/us/app/1-1-1-1-faster-internet/id1423538627) and [Android](https://play.google.com/store/apps/details?id=com.cloudflare.onedotonedotonedotone), which can also be configured to route traffic thru their own VPN tunnel (WARP+).

 If you use Cloudlfare's VPN tunnel (WARP+), none of the policies you set up with the VPN Policy Routing will take effect on your mobile device.
 Disable WARP+ for your home WiFi to keep VPN Policy Routing affecting your mobile device.

-If you just use the private DNS queries (WARP), the abovementioned [A Word About DNS-over-HTTPS](#a-word-about-DNS-over-HTTPS) applies.
+If you just use the private DNS queries (WARP), [A Word About DNS-over-HTTPS](#a-word-about-DNS-over-HTTPS) applies.
 You can also disable WARP for your home WiFi to keep VPN Policy Routing affecting your mobile device.

 ## Discussion